Biomedical Humanities Degree

 Ways to Get involved

-The Center for Literature and Medicine is the home of a distinctive interdisciplinary program that serves undergraduates, health care professionals and the wider community.
+The Center for Literature and Medicine is the home of a distinctive interdisciplinary program that serves undergraduates, health care professionals and the wider community, and is available to those students pursuing their biomedical humanities degree.

 Faculty